RISC-KC/basic_rv32s/guidelines/development_log.md

 > CC84: What is the role of the ALUop signal?
 Is it merely ALU enable and Bypass?
 — The ALUop signal is an identifying code for performing type-specific operations, receiving the instruction type according to the opcode.

-The original purpose was to embed the Type in ALUop…
+The original purpose was to embed the Type in ALUop...
 It seems during development it felt more important to define the kinds of ALU operations themselves, so the direction changed.
-So I felt we should either add the instruction type to ALUop… or give a separate signal to notify the ALU of the type, but CC84 is thinking differently.
+So I felt we should either add the instruction type to ALUop... or give a separate signal to notify the ALU of the type, but CC84 is thinking differently.

 He suggested slicing imm[4:0] and putting it into ALUsrcB.
 Doing so gives shamt → imm[24:20] → SRA operator.
 Shift by imm[24:20].
-But here’s the thought… yes, that works, but later there will be more instructions regardless of I-type and so on… Thinking of generality for the future, wouldn’t adding a type-identifying signal be the right decision?
-This feels too limited to the SRA issue at hand…
+But here’s the thought... yes, that works, but later there will be more instructions regardless of I-type and so on...
+Thinking of generality for the future, wouldn’t adding a type-identifying signal be the right decision?
+This feels too limited to the SRA issue at hand...
 In the sense of including the meaning of a general solution, I think it’d be better to add a type identification signal.
 Evening study time is over.
 We’ll need a separate meeting on this.
 That’s it for today.

 ### [2025.02.25.]

-Weekday off-post… In the end, yesterday’s issue was decided by separately extracting imm and adding one more selection to ALUsrcB with a 4:1 MUX.
+Weekday off-post...
+In the end, yesterday’s issue was decided by separately extracting imm and adding one more selection to ALUsrcB with a 4:1 MUX.
 Even if we consider future instruction extensions, merely identifying types doesn’t seem to yield a clearly suitable signal utility that justifies changing the current design.

 When I came back for evening study, I tried to systematize the memory–cache operation logic structure in earnest and document and concretize it, but a bit-related conflict over MUX arose with CC84.